 Know SQL?
 Well, now you don’t need to thanks to codeless data modeling.
 Codeless data modeling allows users to create a data model (fields and relationships) without writing any code for a record type that does not have a data model defined.
 Users can also update the record type data model with new or changed fields and relationships and publish any required changes to the database.
-This latest low-code data update makes it much easier for new low-code developers to build data models and lets experienced developers work faster.
+This latest data fabric update makes it much easier for new low-code developers to build data models and lets experienced developers work faster.

 To dive deeper into codeless data modeling, check out this blog.

 In 22.3, we’ve continued to develop the most complete automation tool set for you.
 You’ve seen how efficient building web browser automations are with Appian.
 Now you can use that same power in Windows applications.
 We have enhanced the Appian task recorder to support interactions with both browser and Windows application (including Microsoft Office) automations.
 You can now quickly create bots to more easily automate manual and repetitive tasks inside of Microsoft Office tools like Excel or even legacy Windows applications.
 The task recorder provides the fastest and most intuitive way to develop bots and automate your workflows.

 You can learn more about Windows automation with our task recorder in our latest blog.

 We launched Appian Portals earlier this year and have seen a great response from our customers.
 If you’re new to the party, take a look at what you’ve been missing.